 walking.
 I am noticing more details, more color as I reach the gate.
 It is not right on its hinges so I lift up the gate itself as I open and lift the handle, and walk through.
 So tangible.
 I keep going, out into the street, surprised not to be stopped, where there are three huskies laying around in the road.
 I look at each of them and see that two are sleeping, but one is wide awake.
 I look into his eyes – startling blue;

 The first part of the dream above stagnantly recurred for years before I sought out therapy.
 And then during that process, began moving into its other progressions.

 It stopped when I knew what it was saying… what was trying to make its way through to my psyche: the three huskies were my children, my life now.
 The hell-hounds were behind me.

 I was free to go, but didn’t know.

 I experienced a lot of peace after that, and a level of stability that supported a great deal of forgiveness, as though a huge deposit had been made into my emotional account.
 I’d honored my own story and voice, therefore didn’t need to be understood as much.
 By making place for it somewhere it wouldn’t hurt anyone else, exposing it to the light, the fear had found correct proportion.

 I’m not sure people can forgive by acts of will, but forgiveness is definitely possible.

-I’ve been sharing some ways I productive deal with restless feelings lately.
+I’ve been sharing some ways I productively deal with restless feelings lately.
 It has been amazing how much energy there seems to channel!
 What I haven’t talked about directly though, is the relentless nighttime anxiety I’ve been experiencing since early last year.
-I wasn’t sure how to grip the subject, mainly, because I hadn’t thought of it like a recurring dream, nor compared it to the example above–until this week, when I realized how similar it is to terrifying sleep paralysis I experienced as a preteen.
+I wasn’t sure how to grip the subject, mainly because I hadn’t thought of it like a recurring dream, nor compared it to the example above–until this week.

 Which later led to my developing a longstanding dream practice, and delving into related topics with friends also so inclined.